 As one of the most beautiful beaches in Costa Rica, Conchal is a must see.
 Not only does it have clear turquoise waters, but the shore is made up of sparkling white shells instead of sand!
 Check out our Conchal beach guide for more.

-Playa Flamingo is not too far from Conchal and boasts an upscale, luxury community.
+Playa Flamingo is not too far from Conchal and has an upscale, luxury community.
 If you’re looking for an ocean view mansion or condo, this is the place to go!
+Good base for fishing, scuba diving and snorkeling.

 This beach town further south in Guanacaste is one of the best places to go for families.
 Samara boasts beginner surf waves, stunning sunsets and a more mellow laid back beach atmosphere than Tamarindo.

-Largely known as the first “expat town” in Costa Rica, Nosara is a quiet little town that mostly attracts yogis and surfers.
+Largely known as the first “expat town” in Costa Rica, Nosara is a quiet little surf town that mostly attracts yogis, surfers and retired Americans/Canadians.
 This area is popular for wellness resorts too.

 You can read about other beaches in Guanacaste here.